UWrc/UWrc.github.io/docs/hyak101/basics/nn_batch.md

 # the following is an example result
 sbatch: No account specified, defaulting to: account Submitted batch job 12345678
-# SLURM will assign a JobID when the job was submmitted
+# Slurm will assign a JobID when the job was submmitted
 # it will likely be an 8-digit number, but not 12345678
 ```